yk-liu/yk-liu.github.io/_posts/2018-11-01-Introduction-to-Homology/2018-11-01-Introduction-to-Homology.md

 <img src="https://raw.githubusercontent.com/yk-liu/yk-liu.github.io/master/_posts/2018-11-01-Introduction-to-Homology/assets/CycleAndBoundary.png" width="60%">

 Now let's study this cycle on the torus.
 Is it a cycle?
 Yes.
 But is it a boundary?
+One way to see if a cycle is a boundary is to expand the "territory" of the cycle and see if you can contract to a point.

 <img src="https://raw.githubusercontent.com/yk-liu/yk-liu.github.io/master/_posts/2018-11-01-Introduction-to-Homology/assets/CycleAndHole.png" width="60%">